nullptrT/liblogcpp/README.md

 #### Features for future releases

+* Abort program on critical warnings or throw a `log::critical_exception`.
 * A global default logger, which manages a console log and a file log.
 Both can be en- and disabled.
-* Using formatters <iomanip>
+* Using formatters from <iomanip>
 * Colorized output
 * Later on: A global channel logger, also usable via `operator<<`

 ## Usage

-At the moment, the library is under active development has no stable release.
+At the moment, the library is under active development.
+The included file `main.cpp` can be used and compiled as an additional example for its usage.
+For a more detailed reference, please read the following short documentation.

 However, you can use it by including `logger.hpp` to your file.
 This will give you the ability to create a `logger` object or a `file_logger` object and simply write to it: